How to Sign Up for Veterans Benefits: Quick and Easy Steps

 Here’s what you’ll need to apply:

-• Copy of your military discharge papers (DD214)
+• A copy of your military discharge papers (the DD214)

-• Account numbers for any health insurance you have
+• Account numbers for any health insurance you might have

 Application Assistance

-Veterans can get free help from a Veterans Service Organization (VSO), claims agent, or attorney.
+Got questions or need a little help with your application?
+No sweat!
+Veterans can get free assistance from a Veterans Service Organization (VSO), claims agent, or attorney.

 Apply By Mail or In Person